thien2218/deblog/README.md

 ## Core Features:

--  User can create/update/delete series (episodes of posts)
+-  User can create/update/delete series
 -  User can add tags to their posts
--  User can update their auth (private) info
 -  User can react to a post/comment
 -  User can reply to comments
+-  User can update their auth (private) info
+-  User can sort by relevance or recency for public posts and relevance, most/least recency or alphabet for their posts (draft/saved/published)
+-  User can search for posts
 -  User can upload images for their profile and post's thumbnail

 ## Add-ons: